 2020 saw Shondelle awarded the Mike Walsh Fellowship for her research into inclusive accessible practice in theatre for young children.
 She traveled to the UK to work in a residency with Bamboozle Theatre Company and directors Christopher Davies and Sue Pycroft.
 A company specialising in theatre for children with special needs.

-She is currently living in Australia and is represented by Carolyn White Management.
+She is currently living in Australia and is represented by Working Management.

 MEAA Member Director / Choreographer / Intimacy Director / Actor

 For all other inquiries, please use the Contact Me page.